YumaPro Docker User Guide

 --with-yuma-system='true'

-> sudo cp /etc/yumapro/netconfd-pro-sample.conf /etc/yumapro/netconfd-pro.conf
+sudo cp /etc/yumapro/netconfd-pro-sample.conf /etc/yumapro/netconfd-pro.conf

-For more details and examples on how to use 'netconfd-pro', refer to the YumaPro netconfd-pro Manual.
+For more details and examples on how to use netconfd-pro, refer to the YumaPro netconfd-pro Manual.

 Warning

 YumaPro Docker images, like any other Docker images, are a snapshot of a running system.
-ANY changes you make to the Docker while it is running, whether adding applications, files, or configuration changes, will be LOST if you just exit the Docker.
+Any changes made while the Docker is running, whether adding applications, files, or configuration changes, will be lost if the Docker is exited.
+To retain changes, see the section below: Clone the YumaPro Docker.

-user-1@d49158b992f5:~$ yangcli-pro
+yangcli-pro

-yangcli-pro version 23.10-6-EVAL (23.6.0)
+yangcli-pro version <VERSION>

 libssh2 version 1.10.0